Gene Patent Myths

 Gene Patents and the Myriad patent case reveal the confusion that often occurs when you mix science, law, politics, and emotion.
+This article provides a digest of a series of blog posts on Biotech-Now that address common myths in the gene patent debate.

 i.
 U.S. Patent No. 7,341,750 has claims directed to a compound isolated from the bark of Ginkgo biloba that has useful anti-platelet activity and thus may prove to be an important medicine in vascular diseases.